carmine560/trading-assistant/README.md

     [GnuPG](https://gnupg.org/index.html) to encrypt and decrypt the
     configuration file

-Install each package as needed.
-For example:
+Install the required packages as follows:

 ``` powershell
 winget install UB-Mannheim.TesseractOCR